 love one another

-Why exhort Christians to love others whom they already love?
-The answer is found in two different words for love.
+Why encourage Christians to love others whom they already love?
+We find the answer in two different words for love.
 In the previous phrase, love was reciprocal.
-Love in this phrase, however, is a different word for love.
-Human fondness and affection (”love of the brethren”) can degenerate into selfishness so the Holy Spirit introduces a second word for love that confronts selfishness.
+Love in this phrase, however, is an other word for love.
+Human fondness and affection (”love of the brethren”) can degenerate into selfishness, so the Holy Spirit introduces a second word for love that confronts selfishness.

-This word is used of the Father in relation to the Son, “For the Father loves the Son, and shows Him all things that He Himself does,” (John 5:20).
+This word is used of the Father about the Son, “For the Father loves the Son, and shows Him all things that He Himself does,” (John 5:20).
 The Father is fond of the Son.

 The second word for love (agapaw) in this verse is divine love.
 This love is the fruit of the Spirit (Galatians 5:22).
 It’s unilateral.
 It is a one-way love that can love others even if they do not return love.
 This love does not depend on reciprocity.
 It is a love that calls out of one’s heart supernaturally.

-This word is used in John 13:34-35 as the badge of true Christianity: “A new commandment I give to you, that you love one another; as I have loved you, that you also love one another.
+John 13:34-35 uses this word as the badge of true Christianity: “A new commandment I give to you, that you love one another; as I have loved you, that you also love one another.
 By this all will know that you are My disciples, if you have love for one another.”
 Each of the four times Jesus uses love in these two verses is the word for sacrificial love.
-If we love each other fervently and sacrificially, it will convince the world that we are truly His disciples.
+If we love each other fervently and sacrificially, it will convince the world that we are indeed His disciples.

-God wants us to love unilaterally even if no one reciprocates their love to us.
+God wants us to love unilaterally, even if no one reciprocates their love for us.

-The thought in these two words for love is that we are to like fellow Christians, be fond of each other, and we are to see to it that we love each other sacrificially and unilaterally
+The thought in these two words for love is that we are to like fellow Christians, be fond of each other, and see to it that we love each other sacrificially and unilaterally.

 God wants us to love with more than a fond love.
 He wants us to love sacrificially.
 This is a big order.
 I have never met a Christian who said, “I believe that I love other Christians too much.”
 Romans 13:8 says, “Owe no one anything except to love one another, for he who loves another has fulfilled the law.”
 How can we love those without Christ if we do not love the saints?